Purchase your Admission Tickets in advance

 Visitors are encouraged, although not required, to observe physical distancing indoors or outdoors.
 Floor markers provide guidance for distancing.

-All visitors must pass a health screening and temperature check prior to entry
+All visitors must pass a health screening prior to entry.

 Any bag that is 11 x 14 inches or larger is not permitted in the galleries.
 Please note that bag check is currently closed.